Skip to content

 The project kicks off with the cellular automata software package, which we will make publicly available to mark the 100th anniversary of Herbert W. Franke’s birth.
 Positioned at the intersection of art and science, these experiments are directly linked to his 1995 book Das P-Prinzip (The P-Principle).
 It stands as one of his most significant publications, reflecting his comprehensive, natural-philosophical understanding of the world.
 The work is scheduled to be published in English translation for the first time in 2027 as part of the Edition Herbert W. Franke.

+To investigate this understanding of the world, the scientist Franke used cellular automata as a simple, creative testing ground for varying physical processes in evolutionary models, whose natural laws he sought to playfully transcend.
+In doing so, the artist Franke always took the purely aesthetic aspect into account as well—for instance, through his choice of colors.
 Today, cellular automata are a widely used coding medium in generative art.
 Susanne Paech is therefore delighted that the Vienna Museum of Science and Technology through its Software Archive & Collection, aims to make the cellular automata programs publicly accessible again in this collaborative project—serving as an early historical example of this creative application.
 “I would like to thank the Vienna Museum of Science and Technology, its Director General Peter Aufreiter, and the entire team at the research institute for their interest and active cooperation in making these programs accessible.”